rigdenlab/conkit/docs/examples/rst/script_plot_map.rst

    $> conkit-plot cmap -e toxd/toxd.psicov -ef psicov -p toxd/toxd.pdb toxd/toxd.fasta fasta toxd/toxd.mat ccmpred

 The call above produces a contact map plot looking like this.
-The gray points are the reference contacts, green show true positive contacts in your prediction and red false positive ones.
+The gray points are the reference contacts, and matched and mismatched contacts are shown in color.
 The top triangle is the second contact map from file ``toxd/toxd.psicov`` whereas the bottom one is from ``toxd/toxd.mat``.

 .. image:: ../images/toxd_cmap_advanced.png
    :alt: Toxd CMap Advanced